charan96/chipotle/README.md

    If you would like to run only the application on the location but use the remaining components (DB + Events) from AWS, then please follow the following steps: <the URL of the running application>

+2. How do I view the API specs?

+   We use Swagger to detail all the specifications required to interact with the API: http://localhost:8080/swagger-ui.html#/

 3. Which Java version should be used?

    At least Java 8 should be used since Java 8 specific features are used throughout the application.
 Later versions